Here’s How to Address Your Cover Letter to HR (It’s Not “To Whom It May Concern”)

 Congratulations!
 You’ve successfully addressed your cover letter.
 The opening salutation of your cover letter may seem like a small detail, but acknowledging the correct person goes a long way.

 Next up, you’ll want to perfect your cover letter heading!
-You’ve probably seen examples of cover letters with lengthy details of your contact information and the company’s at the top, like this
+You’ve probably seen examples of cover letters with lengthy details of your contact information and the company’s at the top.

 Cover letters are meant to explain why you’re a good fit for the position, and if the hiring manager is only going to skim the letter, why bulk up the page with irrelevant information?
 HR isn’t going to visit your house in person or use snail mail to communicate about the job, so cut that content.

-Adding your email address and phone number either beneath your signature at the bottom or including them along with your City, ST in a subtle header like this is more than sufficient.
+Adding your email address and phone number either beneath your signature at the bottom or including them along with your City, ST in a document header is more than sufficient.

 Acknowledge the hiring manager and the position you’re applying for, and then jump into why the company should hire you!